sdevikar/basicsofcpp/notes/C++.md

 ## Protected inheritance
 - Also doesn't mean IS A relationship
 - No real design use case for implementing protected inheritance

+## Private inheritance for composition
+The fact that every class object with IS A relationship with base class holds an instance of its base class implicitly, it is necessary to create base class object first.
+This is true for private inheritance as well, BUT, in private inheritance, THERE IS NO IS A RELATIONSHIP So, in effect, with private inheritance. we're creating an effect of composition